Building a waterfront log home in South Dakota turns into an adventure — with a happy ending.

 Story and Photos by Joe Hilliard

-When Dan and Beth decided to build their log home on the Missouri River, little did they know what this seemingly simple process held in store.
+When Dan and Beth decided to build their waterfront log home on the Missouri River, little did they know what this seemingly simple process held in store.
 They only knew that they had long wanted one.

 When Beth was a child, her family visited the grand hunting camps in the Adirondacks and National Park lodges out West.
 Dan grew up hunting and fishing along the Missouri River in South Dakota on land that had been in his family for seven generations.
 The two even spent their honeymoon in a Colorado log cabin.
 The site they purchased to build on was a historic cottonwood forest on the Missouri, just south of the land that Dan explored as a boy.
 The couple later discovered that Lewis and Clark camped at a site almost directly across the river from them in August 1804.

-The couple didn’t want to use an existing plan for their home because they wanted it to be a one-of-a-kind sanctuary that would reflect their ideas and vision.
+The couple didn’t want to use an existing plan for their waterfront log home because they wanted it to be a one-of-a-kind sanctuary that would reflect their ideas and vision.
 When they would go out to dinner, they often sketched their ideas.
 They also bought log-home magazines and clipped pictures of features they liked.
 Eventually, they transferred their design ideas to graph paper and went to log-home shows in Minneapolis to find a company to help deliver their dream home.

 Golden Eagle Log Homes, a Wisconsin manufacturer, offered the flexibility that they wanted.
 It translated the couple’s plan into final drawings, keeping the footprint as rectangular as possible to keep the home’s cost well within budget.